SB195 Update—Meaningful changes secured, but more work to do

 Who to Contact

-Simple changes to the bill, like removing a line of text or modifying certain lines, can be brought to the floor by any representative in the House.
+Simple changes to the bill, like removing a line of text or modifying certain lines, can be brought to the floor by any representative in the House, though the bill sponsors will have the most sway.
 These simple fixes could make a big impact while still being amenable to the legislature.
+It’s also worth contacting your state Senator, as the Senate will need to vote to accept the changes to the bill made in the House.

 Tips on writing: